das-projects/Rhine/README.md

 ### Datasets Summary and Processing Strategy

-- **Consistency:** Standardize image resolutions and formats to ensure uniform input data for the model.
+- **Consistency:** Standardize image resolutions to 1024x1024 pixels and convert them to TIFF format to ensure high-quality, uniform input data for the model.
-- **Normalization:** Normalize bounding box coordinates and other spatial data relative to image dimensions to maintain consistency across samples.
+- **Normalization:** Normalize bounding box coordinates in the OCR JSON files relative to the 1024x1024 image dimensions to maintain consistency across samples.
-- **Efficient Loading:** Use optimized libraries like `torchvision` for image processing, `json` for annotation parsing, and `webdataset` for handling large, sharded datasets.
+- **Efficient Loading:** Use optimized libraries like `litdata` for data processing, `torchvision` for image handling, and efficient methods for handling large, sharded datasets.
 This ensures efficient data loading and processing, reducing bottlenecks during training.
 - **Metadata Utilization:** Leverage metadata such as file sizes and rendering times to filter out excessively large or slow-to-render files, optimizing the dataset for efficient training at scale.

 By following these strategies, we can build an efficient dataloader that handles the complexity and scale of these datasets, ensuring smooth pre-training and fine-tuning processes for our multi-modal foundation model.